Jimmy Carter’s century: A spirit of community softens Georgia’s political rifts

 “He is a blessing for this town, this state, and this whole world,” says Lisa Ragusa, who owns the house with the pro-Trump sign.
 “He showed us that humanitarianism is important.”

-As Jimmy Carter prepares to celebrate his centennial at his low, white rambler nearby, citizens in his hometown of Plains gathered on Saturday for an annual peanut festival – one of several events to honor the only U.S. president ever to reach the 100-year milestone.
+As Jimmy Carter prepares to celebrate his centennial at his low, white rambler nearby, citizens in his hometown of Plains gathered on Saturday for the annual peanut festival – one of several events to honor the only U.S. president ever to reach the 100-year milestone.

 The former president, a Navy veteran who opposed racial segregation and pursued a national energy policy and disarmament, has been living quietly at home for more than a year.